Progressive web apps (PWA)—a gentle introduction

 Contents

-An important advance in website development in recent years has been the development of progressive web applications, or PWA.
-Many customer-facing companies have adapted their websites as PWAs, while others have replaced their native apps (e.g., the ones you install via the App Store or Google Play) with PWAs.
-Should you?
-Let’s take a look.
+An important advance in website development in the last decade has been the development of the progressive web application, or PWA.
+Many customer-facing companies have adapted their websites as PWAs, while others have replaced their native apps (e.g., the ones you install via the App Store, Google Play, and Microsoft Store) with PWAs.
+Would a PWA be right for your business?
+Let us take a look.

 Progressive web applications—the technology and its history

-First, let’s make sure we have a definition of “web application” in mind.
-Web apps are the sites you use for a certain function, or set of functions, such as shopping carts and e-mail (such as Gmail, as one example).
+First, let us make sure we have a definition of “web application” in mind.
+Web apps are the sites you use for a certain function, or set of functions, such as shopping carts and email (like Gmail, as one example).
+They are termed “single-page applications” because rather than loading a new page with each change in data, the page itself updates in real-time.
+This is important to make the web app work and feel like any native app.

 What characteristics define a PWA?